Jimenez3214/StrangersThings.React/README.md

 ***************************************************************

 # 1. HOME PAGE
-    Component represents the langing page for application It can display featured listings, categories, or any other info You can include a search bar or a link for searching
+    Component represents the landing page for application It can display featured listings, categories, or any other info You can include a search bar or a link for searching